 Life became so monotonous for him that he decided to work out.
 He decided to become so strong that he would be able to kill monsters with one punch.

 Hence the title of the anime – One Punch Man.

 Along with his cyborg disciple Genos – who Saitama took in grudgingly – he goes around killing monsters, just for kicks.

 This was the premise.
 But here is where One Punch Man really stands out:

-- The Action Sequences:
+- The action sequences:

 Rocket launchers, flame throwers, sword fighting, martial arts; One Punch Man has it all.
-And it not just a lot of flash and “bang-bang” (move over Michael Bay).
+And it is not just a lot of flash and “bang-bang” (move over Michael Bay).
 The animation may be light and minimalistic, but still you can feel the blow each time a punch is thrown.
 You wince each time the hero gets injured.
 And wait till you see the season finale.
 That episode really raises the bar for any action sequence.

 Even the background score builds up the tension and then simply explodes into a frenetic beat which perfectly complements the action each time our hero faces off against a new adversary.
 As buildings get destroyed and turned to rubble, the electric guitar in the background takes on a whole new level.
 Instead of just staying there in the background, the music actually enhances the effect a scene has on you.

 While it is an anime and has its light-hearted moments, it also shows that people have shades of gray.